Bertrand Barère: Political career (1789–93)

 On 1 August, on a report by Barère, the Convention decreed the systematic destruction of the Vendée.
 On 5 September 1793 Barère incited the French National Convention with a speech glorifying terror and the founding of revolutionary armies by Sans-culottes:

-"The aristocrats of Internal Affairs are since many days meditating a movement.
-Oh well!
-They'll have it, that movement, but they'll have it against them!
-It will be organized, regularized by a revolutionary army that at last will fulfill that great word that it owes to the Paris Commune: Let's make terror the order of the day!"
 Barère voiced the Committee of Public Safety's support for the measures desired by the assembly.
 He presented a decree that was passed immediately, establishing a paid armed force of 6,000 men and 1,200 gunners "designed to crush the counter-revolutionaries, to execute wherever the need arises the revolutionary laws and the measures of public safety that are decreed by the National Convention, and to protect provisions."
-In a proclamation, Barère said, "It is time that equality bore its scythe above all heads.
-It is time to horrify all the conspirators.
-So legislators, place Terror on the order of the day!
-Let us be in revolution because everywhere counter-revolution is being woven by our enemies.
-The blade of the law should hover over all the guilty."
+In a proclamation, Barère said:

 On 12 October when Hébert accused Marie-Antoinette of incest with her son, Robespierre had dinner with Barère, Saint-Just and Joachim Vilate.
 Discussing the matter, Robespierre broke his plate with his fork and called Hébert an "imbécile".

 Barère voted for the death of the 21 Girondists in October 1793.
-His role as the chief communicator throughout the Reign of Terror, combined with his lyrical eloquence, led to his nickname "Anacreon Of The Guillotine."
-He changed opinion when the Hébertists called for another revolution in March 1794; the voluntary Guards and militant Sans-culottes lost influence quickly.
+His role as the chief communicator throughout the Reign of Terror, combined with his lyrical eloquence, led to his nickname: "Anacreon of the Guillotine."
+He changed his stance when the Hébertists called for another revolution in March 1794; the voluntary Guards and militant Sans-culottes lost influence quickly.
 He can be seen as a "weathervane" after changing his opinion on the revolutionary armies.
 In summer he was one of the leading men in the power struggles between The Mountain and The Plain, involved in the downfall of Robespierre.
+Barère, an opportunist who cooperated in the tyranny, then described him as "the Terror itself".